Purpose of this policy

 Each accredited provider prepares its own program materials for use during SRI.
 Given the religious nature of the content, the Department does not endorse such materials.

-Note: The Department will play a role in determining minimum standards for program content that SRI providers will be required to comply with, to ensure program content does not conflict with department policy and guidelines, human rights and anti-discrimination laws, or principles in the Act.
+Note: The Department will play a role in determining minimum standards for program content that SRI providers will be required to comply with, to ensure program content does not conflict with human rights and anti-discrimination laws, or principles in the Act.
 This policy will be updated and principals and parents advised when this process is implemented following further discussions with SRI providers.

 Parents or school staff wishing to view the material used by agencies should view the materials online or contact the school or the provider providing SRI.

 Principals must ensure that the SRI volunteers in their school delivers the program materials that are approved by the instructor’s provider and that are available for parents to access in an online format.
 Any concerns about the content of the provider-approved material delivered at a particular school should be directed to the principal.
-The principal will contact the provider who has accredited the SRI volunteer in the school, or the Department’s central Student Inclusion and Engagement Division to address the complaint, see: Concerns/Complaints.
+The principal will contact the provider who has accredited the SRI volunteer in the school, or the Department’s central Wellbeing, Health and Engagement Division to address the complaint.
+See: Concerns/Complaints.

-Principals must ensure that any information, ideas, opinions or beliefs communicated to students or any written material distributed to students by an SRI provider or instructor does not contradict the school’s values, school curriculum or any other applicable law, department policies or guidelines.
+Principals must ensure that any information, ideas, opinions or beliefs communicated to students or any written material distributed to students by an SRI provider or instructor does not contradict the school’s values, school curriculum or any other applicable law.
 The Act (s 1.2.1(a)) contains guidance in relation to overarching principles for all schools:

 (1) all providers of education and training, both Government and non-Government, must ensure that their programs and teaching are delivered in a manner that supports and promotes the principles and practice of Australian democracy, including a commitment to—